-NOTE: It is important to include the 0 (or another number if using a percentage greater than 100%) before the decimal point or else the formula will fail.
+NOTE: It is important to include the 0 (or another number if using a percentage greater than 100%) before the decimal point, or else the formula will fail.

 Decision Grid Display Error: Data Doesn't Display Even Though Formula is Correct

-There are times that you may create a dynamic custom value successfully, but no data displays in the Decision Grid.
+Sometimes, you may create a dynamic custom value successfully, but no data displays in the Decision Grid.

 For example: If you create a Custom Value that outputs a text result, but you set the data format as a number, the Decision Grid will not display any data for your Custom Value